gwannon/ideasRoleras/LaCola/TheQueue.md

 Each failed roll adds 1 point to Hopelessness, and each Pass roll subtracts 1 point.
 You can not have less than 0.

 When Hopelessness reaches 10, you lose all hope and leave the queue.
 The GM may allow you to perform one last desperate act.
-This can range from stripping off your clothes and running naked, imitating a chicken, to distract everyone so your colleagues can sneak in, to running fast and jumping the security fence in an attempt to reach the perpetrator so they can sign your name on your chest.
+This can range from stripping off your clothes and running naked, imitating a chicken, to distract everyone so your friends can sneak in, to running fast and jumping the security fence in an attempt to reach famous person so she/he can sign on your chest.

-## Equipment
+## Equip

 Equipment will primarily give you immunity to certain things or a +1 bonus to a skill in a special situation.